About Us

 The Model

-Cohousing is an intentional community model where residents actively participate in the design and operation of their neighborhood.
-Each household has a private, self-contained dwelling, but residents come together to manage their community, share resources, and enjoy common facilities.
+Front Porch Cohousing creates Coliving Homes in a Neuroinclusive Planned Community where residents actively participate in the design and operation of their neighborhood.
+Each household has a private, self-contained home, but residents come together to manage their community, share resources, and enjoy common facilities.

-Unlike traditional neighborhoods, cohousing communities are designed to foster interaction and cooperation while respecting individual privacy and autonomy.
-This creates a unique living environment that combines the best of both worlds — and for adults with IDDs, it provides the support structure they need without sacrificing independence.
+Unlike traditional neighborhoods, neuroinclusive planned communities are designed to foster interaction and cooperation while respecting individual privacy and autonomy.
+This creates a unique living environment that combines the best of both worlds — and for adults with I/DD, it provides the supportive services they need without sacrificing independence.

 What Guides Us